 Then we can meet at 6 P.M. today

-⬤ Translate the past continuous sentences below into your own language.
+⬤ Translate the sentences into your language

 You will see some examples of past continuous tense below.
 You can try to translate them into your own language.

-⬤ Sentence scramble game about past continuous tense
+⬤ Sentence scramble activity

 ⬤ Example sentences about past continuous tense